ArmeetJatyani/storage-component-figma/README.md

 A simple storage component that could show, for example, cloud storage usage.

 # front-end-mentor
-This design was a challenge on `front-end-mentor`.
+This design was a challenge on `front-end-mentor` I took on to build my design skills!
 I changed around a few things, adding gradients here and there.

 https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n